Royer oscillator: Sinewave Oscillator (Baxandall, aka "Resonant Royer" vs Original Royer)

 Firstly, a choke (inductor) is connected in series with the supply voltage to the transformer primary tap.
 This makes the Baxandall inverter current-fed, as per the current-fed variants of the Royer mentioned above.

 Secondly, a resonant tank circuit is formed by adding a capacitor in parallel with the transformer, either on the primary side across the switching transistors, or on the secondary side across the output winding, or a combination of both.
 This change means that the Baxandall output voltage is a sine-wave (refer Sine wave), whereas the classic Royer circuit output voltage is a square wave (refer square wave).

 Finally, the third major difference is that the transformer does not, or should not, saturate.
 Switching between the two transistors is brought about simply through the natural resonance that occurs between an inductor and a capacitor, and NOT by the saturation of a magnetic component.
-This is the fundamental difference between these two oscillators: The Royer self-oscillates due to the saturation of a magnetic component (refer Saturation (magnetic)), whereas the Baxadall self-oscillates due to L-C resonance (refer resonance).
+This is the fundamental difference between these two oscillators: The Royer self-oscillates due to the saturation of a magnetic component (refer Saturation (magnetic)), whereas the Baxandall self-oscillates due to L-C resonance (refer resonance).